VoxLight/Discord-Balance-Bot/README.md

 	- This command will create two evenly balanced teams.

 [p]stacked:
-	- This command will create one team with the 5 best players, and one teams with the 5 worst players.
+	- This command will create one team with the 5 best players, and one team with the 5 worst players.

 [p]random:
 	- This command serves no utilitarian purpose, it just creates two random teams.